Guide to Developing an Environmental Management System - Plan

 Based on the results of the preliminary review, prepare a project plan and budget.
 The plan should describe in detail what key actions are needed, who will be responsible, what resources are needed, and when the work will be completed.
 Keep the plan flexible, but set some stretch goals.
 Think about how you will maintain project focus and momentum over time.
 Look for potential "early successes" that can help to build momentum and reinforce the benefits of the EMS.

 The plan and budget should be reviewed and approved by top management.
 In some cases, there may be outside funding or other types of assistance that you can use (from a trade association, a state technical assistance office, etc.).
 See Appendix F of the Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations for more ideas on possible sources of help.

 Ownership of the EMS will be greatly enhanced by meaningful employee involvement in the EMS development process.
-Employees are a great source of knowledge on environmental, and health and safety issues related to their work areas as well as on the effectiveness of current processes and procedures.
+Employees are a great source of knowledge on environmental, and health and safety issues related to their work areas, as well as on the effectiveness of current processes and procedures.
 These employees can help the project team in drafting procedures.

 As you build the EMS, be sure to regularly monitor your progress against the goals and project plan, and communicate this progress within the organization.
-Be sure to communicate the accomplishments that have been made and describe what happens next.
+Be sure to communicate the accomplishments that have been made and describe what will happen next.
 Build on small successes.
 Be sure to keep top management informed and engaged, especially if additional resources might be required.

-Before beginning the "Do" section, review the key elements of an EMS with worksheets and examples, see pages 15-77 of Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations.
+Before beginning the "Do" section, review the key elements of an EMS with worksheets and examples.
+See pages 15-77 of Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations.